 Slow Cooker Dr. Pepper BBQ Ribs

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Slow Cooker Dr. Pepper BBQ Ribs are Country Style Pork Ribs, slow cooked in Dr. Pepper, then baked to caramelize the Dr. Pepper BBQ sauce.
-Only 3 ingredients!
+Country Style Pork Ribs are slow-cooked in Dr. Pepper, then baked or grilled to caramelize the Dr. Pepper BBQ sauce.
+This recipe is quick and easy for anyone to enjoy!

+Slow Cooker Dr. Pepper BBQ Ribs